 After breakfast, depart for Sihanoukville, Cambodia’s premier beach destination.
 The city itself is an ever-growing destination with now many quality investors putting their feet on the white sand beaches of the city.
 The real beauty however lies off shore.
 The Koh Rong Archipelago is located only 30km from the shores of Sihanoukville and offer island life you have always dreamt of.

-The list of activities on and off the island is much longer than we can mention here and upon check in at the resort and on a daily basis you may chose your own activities.
+The list of activities on and off the island is much longer than we can mention here and upon check in at the resort and on a daily basis you may choose your own activities.
 Lunch and dinner are included and once again you may select yourself the venue of enjoying your fine dine dishes.
-Overnight in Sihanoukville
+Overnight in Sihanoukville.

 Enjoy breakfast at the resort and more activities on the island.
 At 2PM a guide will bring you to the shores of Sihanoukville.
-Transfer in the mid afternoon to the shores of Sihanoukville by speedboat.
-Upon arrival at the pier a private car will bring you to the airport from where a domestic flight of around 1 hour brings you to Siem Reap, the gateway to the temples of Angkor.
-Arrive in Siem Reap in the late afternoon and transfer to your hotel for check in.
+Transfer in the mid-afternoon to the shores of Sihanoukville by speedboat.
+Upon arrival at the pier a private car will bring you to the airport from where a domestic flight of around 1 hour brings you to Siam Reap, the gateway to the temples of Angkor.
+Arrive in Siam Reap in the late afternoon and transfer to your hotel for check in.
 Remain free at leisure.
-Overnight in Siam Reap
+Overnight in Siam Reap.

 Remain free this morning until the guide and driver transfer you to the airport for your flight out.